Is Edmonton a Good Place to Live? 10 Things to Know Before You Move

 Edmonton Job Market

-The number of companies that have grown in Edmonton or opened their doors in the city has grown over the past decade.
+The number of companies that have grown in the Edmonton economy or opened their doors in the city has grown over the past decade.
 Many of the largest businesses in the area have over 1,000 Edmonton residents on their payroll.

 The Government of Alberta is headquartered in Edmonton, and it's the single largest employer in the area.
 Over 29,000 individuals work in the government's many departments.
 From policy implementation to tourism, this entity helps keep Alberta moving forward year after year.